windedge/KopyBuilder/README.md

 # KopyBuilder

 This is a compiler plugin that generates a builder class for Kotlin's `data class`.
-You can `get` and `put` properties from the builder, similar to a `Map`, and finally `build` the object.
+You can `get` and `put` properties from the builder, similar to a `Map`, and finally `build` a new instance.

 ## Usage